-Biological Sciences is available as a major for B semester 2017.
 From 2018 Biological Sciences will be replaced by Ecology & Biodiversity and Molecular & Cellular Biology at the Hamilton campus.
-It will still be available as a major for the BSc in Tauranga and as a postgraduate subject.
+It will still be available as a Postgraduate subject and as a major for the BSc in Tauranga by first enrolling with Toi Ohomai Institute of Technology.

 Whether you enjoy solving problems in a laboratory or working outdoors, our Biological Sciences programme will provide you with the ultimate learning environment.
 Surrounded by lakes, rivers, intriguing ecosystems, and many important biological industries, the University of Waikato is uniquely placed in the heart of New Zealand’s North Island.